Rise to Success: Career Highlights of James Franco

 February 27, 2011: Hosted the 83rd Academy Awards

 On February 27, 2011, James Franco and Anne Hathaway hosted the 83rd Academy Awards.
-Franco received criticism for his performance during the show.
+The show was widely panned, and Franco was criticized for his lack of energy.

 On March 31, 2011, James Franco participated in "An Evening with James Franco", a Washington D.C. dinner benefit for 826DC, a non-profit after-school literature program.
-He discussed the need for more original literature programs in schools.
+Franco became involved with Dave Eggers' 826 National after Eggers asked him to do a conceptual idea for the program, and he directed a documentary for them and has since been a supporter of them.
+At the event, he spoke about how he thought schools needed to be more original with their literature programs.

-In April 2011, James Franco autographed a T-shirt that was auctioned off through the Yoshiki Foundation, with proceeds donated for Japanese tsunami relief efforts.
+In April 2011, James Franco autographed a T-shirt to be auctioned off through the Yoshiki Foundation, with the proceeds donated for Japanese tsunami relief.

 Loading Video...